-Chris Sheppard doesn’t skip a beat.
+Chris Shepherd doesn’t skip a beat.
 Before Houstonians had time to complete the cycle of grief following the closure of Hay Merchant, the local culinary mastermind and his Underbelly team are already opening up a fresh new concept.
 On February 11, Houstonians will have the chance to dig further into their roots at the new Wild Oats restaurant at Houston Farmer’s Market.

 Underbelly Hospitality is the culinary creative behind some of Houston’s hottest gastronomic destinations.
 Included in their repertoire are Underbelly Burger, Southern Smoke, Georgia James Tavern, Blacksmith, and Pastore Italian Kitchen.
 Their most recent project, Wild Oats, opens today.